seedstack/io-addon/custom-renderers.md

 	}

-# Renderer without template
+# Without template

-Extends `AbstractBaseRenderer` and annotate it with `Named`.
+A renderer without template doesn't need any information to render the model.
+It is often the case of specific renderers that are not meant to be reusable.
+Extend {{< java "org.seedstack.io.spi.AbstractBaseRenderer" >}} and annotate it with {{< java "javax.inject.Named" "@" >}}.

 	@Named("custom")
 	public class CustomRenderer extends AbstractBaseRenderer {

 		public CustomRenderer() {
 		}